-An Environmental Implementation Report and Functional Servicing Study Addendum for the East Morrison Creek - Main Branch, North Oakville East dated February 2022 was prepared by David Schaeffer Engineering Limited ("DSEL") to support the Revised Applications.
-This report is an addendum to previous reports prepared by Sernas Associates et. al. and Stonybrook Consulting et al. regarding the development of the Phase 2 Lands and provides minor updates to the overall servicing scheme to reflect the Revised Applications.
+An Environmental Implementation Report and Functional Servicing Study Addendum for the East Morrison Creek - Main Branch, North Oakville East dated May 2023 was prepared by David Schaeffer Engineering Limited ("DSEL") to support the Revised Applications.
+This report is an addendum to previous reports prepared by Serna's Associates et. al. and Stonybrook Consulting et al. regarding the development of the Phase 2 Lands and provides minor updates to the overall servicing scheme to reflect the Revised Applications.
 The updated sections include the following:

-- Updates to the stormwater pond design to be compliance with the Ministry of Natural Resources and Forestry ("MNRF") criteria for discharge into redside dace habitat.
+- Updates to the stormwater pond design to be compliance with the Ministry of Natural Resources and Forestry ("MNRF") criteria for discharge into red side dace habitat.
 In 2017, MNRF confirmed their involvement would be limited to the review of future stormwater management ponds, road crossings, and channel works.
-The pond now includes features and designs to accommodate storm stacking, sediment forebay, and a permanent pool for thermal mitigation, extended detention storage, as well as revised grading plans associated with the revised draft plan of subdivision. - An assessment of the revised road layout from the Original Applications and the NOESP, in particular a new pedestrian crossing over the natural heritage system. - A new tree inventory for the trail system located on the Phase 2 Lands to address updated requirements within the terms of reference. - Updated overall water and wastewater servicing figures to reflect the revised draft plan of subdivision, specifically the increase in density on the Trafalgar Urban Core blocks.
-DSEL have proposed two options for sanitary servicing to accommodate the increased density on the Phase 2 Lands, and requests Regional review of the two options to determine the ultimate preferred option to coincide with the ongoing design of Trafalgar Road.
+The pond now includes features and designs to accommodate storm stacking, sediment forebay, and a permanent pool for thermal mitigation, extended detention storage, as well as revised grading plans associated with the revised draft plan of subdivision. - Updates to the flooding, erosion, and water balance impacts will be updated based on the revised draft plan design. - A preliminary geotechnical report has been prepared to discuss the subsoil and groundwater conditions with recommendations and geotechnical details to be provided once fieldwork has been completed. - An assessment of the revised road layout from the Original Applications and the NOESP, in particular a new pedestrian crossing over the natural heritage system and the removal of one road crossing of the NHS linkage. - A new tree inventory for the trail system located on the Phase 2 Lands to address updated requirements within the terms of reference and a new trail proposed along the western boundary of the Phase 2 Lands within the NHS from Marvin Avenue to Wheat Boom Drive. - Updated overall water and wastewater servicing figures to reflect the revised draft plan of subdivision, specifically the increase in density on the Trafalgar Urban Core blocks.